Skip to Main Content

 About the Policy

-The NIH public access policy (NIH PAP) requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to PubMed Central immediately upon acceptance for publication.
+The NIH Public Access Policy (the Policy) requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to PubMed Central immediately upon acceptance for publication.

 Does the policy apply to my paper?